paulsaenzsucre/paulsaenzsucre/README.md

   More about me
   </summary>
   <p>
-  I am a full-stack web developer and a self-taught desktop developer.
+  I am a certified full-stack web developer and a self-taught desktop developer.
 Currently, I am in the process of refactoring my old desktop application.
 The application enables users to sell food in a restaurant through a web interface.
 I utilize standard languages such as HTML5, CSS3, and JavaScript, along with React and Redux libraries for the front-end.
 For the backend, I employ Ruby on Rails and PostgreSQL.
   </p>
   <p>
   I have had a passion for computers since my childhood.
 My father introduced me to coding using a programming language called BASIC.
 As I grew older, I took it upon myself to learn Assembly language and develop an application called DSKPATCH, which served as a hard disk sector data editor.
 During this time, I dedicated additional hours after school to teach myself various programming languages, such as Visual Basic 6, Standard Query Language (SQL), PASCAL, JAVA, and C#, as well as object-oriented programming and other programming paradigms.